Search

 Ramsey Qubein

 Venice Marco Polo Airport (VCE) is one of the busiest airports in Italy and the busiest in the northeastern region of the country.
-Since Venice is connected to the mainland by bridge, many people arrive to the city by car or train, but air arrivals to the city have been growing by leaps and bounds as the airport continues to expand and make room for more aircraft while respecting the fragility of the surrounding environment and ecosystem.
+Since Venice is connected to the mainland by bridge, many people arrive to the city by car or train, but air arrivals to the city have been growing by leaps and bounds as the airport continues to expand and make room for more aircraft while respecting the fragility of the surrounding ecosystem.
 Venice, as a whole, has made this a priority to limit large cruise ships and tour groups while also supporting the important tourism sector.
-Here is what you need to know when flying in and out of VCE.
+Here’s what you need to know when flying in and out of VCE.

 How to get to and from Venice Marco Polo Airport